Aliases for COMT Gene

 GeneCards Summary for COMT Gene

 COMT (Catechol-O-Methyltransferase) is a Protein Coding gene.
 Diseases associated with COMT include Schizophrenia and Panic Disorder 1.
-Among its related pathways are Neuroscience and Transmission across Chemical Synapses.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Neurotransmitter Clearance In The Synaptic Cleft.
 Gene Ontology (GO) annotations related to this gene include magnesium ion binding and catechol O-methyltransferase activity.
-An important paralog of this gene is LRTOMT.
+An important paralog of this gene is ENSG00000284922.

 UniProtKB/Swiss-Prot Summary for COMT Gene

 Catalyzes the O-methylation, and thereby the inactivation, of catecholamine neurotransmitters and catechol hormones.
 Also shortens the biological half-lives of certain neuroactive drugs, like L-DOPA, alpha-methyl DOPA and isoproterenol.

 Catechol O-Methyltransferase (COMT) (EC 188.8.131.52) catalyzes the transfer of a methyl group from S-adenosyl-L-methionine (AdoMet) to a catechol substrate, such as dopamine or levodopa, in the presence of magnesium (Mg2+) ions.